Fiery-Tools/vital-signs-wordpress/readme.txt

 == Description ==

 Vital Signs provides a suite of powerful security tools Including Vulnerabilities scan and Core-files checksum scanner.
+Vital Signs is an open-source security plugin.
+You can view the source code on GitHub.

 **Core Features:**